chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 obj.foo();
 // hello 1
 // hello 2
 // hello 3
 ```

 # Inheritance

 Summary

+- **All** inheritance in JavaScript is prototypal inheritance/ works via prototypal delegation.

+- When 'comparing' prototypal inheritance and pseudo-classical inheritance, we're essentially comparing two things at different levels of abstraction.

+- Pseudo-classical inheritance is an abstraction.
+It is essentially a pattern that combines two features of JavaScript -- prototypal delegation and constructor functions -- in order to *mimic* the kind of class-based inheritance we see in other languages.
+- To summarize: since pseudo-classical inheritance is an attempt to *mimic* class-based inheritance (the 'pseduo' part), it makes sense to discuss it in the same terms that are used to explain class-based inheritance, and abstract away the lower-level detail.
+However, it's important to understand that *under-the-hood* it's still all prototypal delegation.

 - Inheritance describes two related but distinct forms of inheritance: prototypal and pseudo-classical inheritance.

 ##### Why inheritance